mvpinoystat/criticalPathMethod_C/README.md

 Writing you own csv:
 1. DESC = Task description . up to 15 characters
 2. CODE = 1 letter or 1 character as tag which identifies that specific task
-3. PREDECESSORS = These are task tags which signifies the tasks preceding this task.
+3. PREDECESSORS = These are task tags (CODES) which signifies the tasks preceding this task.
 4. DAYS = the amount of time in DAYS that the task is expected to be completed.

 Notes: